HubSpot Features

 6. Email Tracking

 Wouldn’t it be a nice convenience to know exactly when that key contact or important decision-maker opens your email?
 With HubSpot email tracking you can do that.
-An instant notification appears on your desktop alerting you when the user is in your email.
+Instant notifications can appear on your desktop alerting you when the user has opened your email or clicked on a link you included.

 7. Sales Email Templates